TheNapis/Shout/README.md

 # Shout
-A litte program whitch allows you to shutdown your computer with your phone using bluetooth or Wi-Fi
+A litte program whitch allows you to shutdown, reboot,... your computer with your phone using bluetooth or Wi-Fi